jiachenofsun/DankBank-myResponderEnhanced_SCDFXIBM/README.md

 ## Short Description of Solution
 ### The Problem
 The COVID-19 pandemic has turned our lives upside down.
 It has ushered us into a new era of remote learning and working from home.
-With more people at home, more medical emergencies will occur at home as well.
+As Singaporeans spend more time in residential neighbourhoods, more incidents of medical emergencies will occur at homes as well.
 Our team thus believes that community responders will play an even more crucial role when it comes to saving lives.

 ### The Solution
 Our solution, myResponderEnhanced, improves the speed and consistency with which community first responders react to a life-threatening situation.
 MyResponderEnhanced builds on the current mobile application.
 Our new main feature is an artificial intelligent chatbot, which aids responders to take matters into their own hands and save precious seconds in a life-or-death situation.

 ### The Story
-John, a community first responder who is not medically trained, sees an elderly man shaking uncontrollably at the void deck.
+John, a community first responder, sees an elderly man shaking uncontrollably at the void deck.
 Like most community responders who are not medically trained,   John has no idea what the elderly man is suffering.
 All he can do is call 995 and hope that the paramedics will arrive in time and save the man’s life.

 myResponderEnhanced will do all the work for John.
 John only needs to open the app and inform the chatbot that there is an emergency.
 It will automatically inform SCDF to dispatch paramedics ASAP.
 By gathering information about the elderly man from John (e.g. age group, approximate height & weight and visible symptoms), the chatbot can accurately determine the medical emergency.
 If information is insufficient, and the machine learning model behind cannot narrow down, the chatbot can prompt John to check if other common symptoms are shown.